SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 The server may also signal end of burst that provides information for the radio to go into sleep mode (Connected Mode Discontinuous Reception, C-DRX) if there is no paging message.

 REQ-BURST-INDICATOR:
-: Client indicates this flow's maximum burst to
-ISP, and ISP agrees it can handle that burst size.  (but what does ISP router do with the burst?
-Needs to be described above!)
+: Client indicates this flow's maximum burst to ISP, and ISP agrees it can handle that burst size.

 # Non-Requirements {#non-req}